+Contents

-1 Materials 2
+1 Materials

-2 Preparing the I C IO Expander Board 2
+2 Preparing the I 2 C IO Expander Board

-3 Preparing the USB-to-I C Communication Software on the PC 3
+3 Preparing the USB-to-I 2 C Communication Software on the PC

-System Setup and Operation from a PC
+4 System Setup and Operation from a PC

-5 Summary 11
+5 Summary 1

-Appendix: List of Released ANY-OUT LDO (as of May 23, 2012)
+6 Appendix: List of Released ANY-OUT LDO Regulators 1

 List of Figures

-1 Schematic of I C IO Expander Board 2 2 I C IO Expander Board 3 3 Picture of USB-TO-GPIO 3 4 Tool Folder Web Page 4 5 Selecting Required File from Sub-Archive Files 4 6 Total System Connection 5 7 Starting GUI Software 5 8 GUI Screen after Sending the First Line of Initialization Code 6 9 GUI Screen after Sending the Second Line of Initialization Code 7 10 GUI Screen after Sending the Third Line of Initialization Code 7 11 GUI Screen with Failure, after Sending the First Line of Initialization Code 7 12 GUI Screen Reading the PG = L Status After Sending Disable Code 10 13 GUI Screen Reading the PG = H Status After Sending Enable (3.3V Output) Code 10 www.ti.com
+1 Schematic of I 2 C IO Expander Board 2

+2 I 2 C IO Expander Board 3

+3 Picture of USB-TO-GPIO 3

+4 Tool Folder Web Page 4

+5 Selecting Required File from Sub-Archive Files 4

+6 Total System Connection 5

+7 Starting GUI Software 5

+8 GUI Screen After Sending the First Line of Initialization Code 6

+9 GUI Screen After Sending the Second Line of Initialization Code 7

+10 GUI Screen After Sending the Third Line of Initialization Code 7

+11 GUI Screen with Failure, After Sending the First Line of Initialization Code 7

+12 GUI Screen Reading the PG = L Status After Sending Disable Code C

+13 GUI Screen Reading the PG = H Status After Sending Enable (3.3V Output) Code (

 ANY-OUT is a trademark of Texas Instruments.

 Microsoft is a registered trademark of Microsoft Corporation.

-IC is a trademark of NXP Semiconductors.
-PMBus is a trademark of SMIF, Inc. All other trademarks are the property of their respective owners.
+I2C is a trademark of NXP Semiconductors.

+PMBus is a trademark of SMIF, Inc.

+All other trademarks are the property of their respective owners.
-Texas Instruments

-Materials
+Materials www.ti.com